Travelling to Finland with dogs or cats

 4. Pet passport

 Pets must be accompanied by a pet passport.
-There are two types of pet passports: EU pet passports and third-country pet passports (Norway).
+There are two types of pet passports: EU pet passports and third-country pet passports for pets coming from Norway.

 Travelling to Finland with pets from Iceland and outside the EU